0xVienna/Celery/README.md

 # README
+- IM NOT THE REAL OWNER OF CELERY, here is the real website. https://celery.zip.
+Please note: I am just trying to help Celery get more users.
+Thank you for acknowledging.
 - I am not responsible for any damages caused.
 - I am the creator of this website :)
 - Download Celery from the releases or from [here](https://0xvienna.github.io/Celery/).